Hot toweling your horse! Great for winter deep cleaning.

 This instant hot water kettle is great for having a fresh supply of steamy goodness.

-- Create a steamy towel in a bucket of hot water, add some spot cleaner and deodorizer like Easy Out if you like.
+- Create a steamy towel soup in a bucket of hot water, add some spot cleaner and deodorizer like Easy Out if you like.

-- Curry your horse with the steamy towel
+- Curry your horse with the damp steamy towel.

 - Cycle through your towels – steamy, dirty, rinsed.

-- Stop occassionally to admire your buff arms
+- Stop occasionally to admire your buff arms.

 Does hot toweling work for all horses?

-You can also add a few drops of mild shampoo to your bucket, some folks like to add a few drops of baby oil.
-Be warned that any products may leave a residue as you won't be able to rinse your horse.
-Residue may be totally fine - it may also attract more dirt, or it could be itchy for your horse.
+- You can also add a few drops of mild shampoo to your bucket, some folks like to add a few drops of baby oil.
+I use a deodorizing spot remover, kills funky smells and helps stains lift without leaving a residue behind.
+The residue may be totally fine – it may also attract more dirt, or it could be itchy for your horse.